joba-1/Joba_Ads1256/README.md

 * easy to use

 ## Status
-* works for arduino framework on ESP32, reading
+works for arduino framework on ESP32, reading
 * single raw values
 * raw values in bulk
 * swipe across channels

 ## Todo
 * make it a lib for arduino and platformio,
-* convert raw to volts and with gain

 ## License
 GPL V2